Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 In Detail

-The digital transformation of Portuguese Public Administration is a structural commitment that has been consolidating over recent years.
-Between 2025 and 2026, this commitment has materialised into concrete results: shared platforms in production, broadened interoperability, and technological leadership across Public Administration as a whole.
+The digital transformation of the Portuguese public administration system is a long-term commitment that has been consolidating in recent years.
+Between 2025 and 2026, this commitment materialised into concrete results, including shared platforms in production, increased interoperability, and technological leadership across the public administration sector as a whole.

-This cycle responds to the vision set out in the Portugal Digital Strategy (EDN): building public services that are simpler, more accessible, and centred on the needs of citizens and businesses, while simultaneously reinforcing the State's internal efficiency.
+This cycle responds to the vision set out in the Portugal Digital Strategy (EDN): to build public services that are simpler, more accessible, and centred on the needs of citizens and businesses, while simultaneously reinforcing the state's internal efficiency.

-At the centre of this evolution is the creation of the Agency for Technological Reform of the State (ARTE), the body responsible for the strategic coordination of Public Administration's digital transformation, succeeding the former Agency for Administrative Modernisation.
+Central to this evolution is the establishment of the Agency for Technological Reform of the State (ARTE), which is responsible for the strategic coordination of the public administration's digital transformation and has succeeded the former Agency for Administrative Modernisation.

 A new model of technological governance